-- The bill calls for new income tax rates, corporate tax rates, and modifications to many deductions.
+- The law establishes new income tax rates, corporate tax rates, and modifications to many deductions.

 - Individuals should consult with a tax professional to understand how changes to the tax code may impact their strategies for deductions, estate planning, education funding, and small-business income.

-Both the House and Senate have passed, and the President is expected to sign, a sweeping tax reform bill, ushering in a broad range of changes including new rules for income tax rates and deductions, college savings incentives, estate planning, and corporate taxes.
-Now may be time to consider what is in the final bill, and what it may mean for you.
+The President signed the sweeping tax reform bill, ushering in a broad range of changes including new rules for income tax rates and deductions, college savings incentives, estate planning, and corporate taxes.
+Now may be time to consider what is in the new law, and what it may mean for you.

 "This is the most sweeping tax reform package in decades," says Jim Febeo, senior vice president in Fidelity's government relations team.
 "We are happy that the legislation preserved important retirement savings incentives and tax strategies for investors."

 The new tax code will reduce several of the marginal income tax rates (see chart).
 Those new tax brackets and the other changes to the individual tax code would all be temporary—Congress would need to act or the rules would revert to current law after December 31, 2025.